Muh-Sadik/Test/Try/README.md

 # Setting up Instructions
+1-Clone the Repository
-1-Clone the Racket Rhythm repository to your local machine and use the last version contained in RacketRhythm_V1.0 folder to run needed commands.
+* Clone the Racket Rhythm repository to your local machine and use the last version contained in RacketRhythm_V1.0 folder to run needed commands.
 Note: src file under the master branch was used for development and initial testing and debugging for systems different devices.

 2-Hardware Setup: